patrickmmartin/pith-writings/dao_of_scratch/article.md

 The Wikipedia page is good on this https://en.wikipedia.org/wiki/Scratch_(programming_language)

-It's a visual programming language, available as a web application online, that operates on a visual stage with some simple but effective visual components that allows the programmer to construct a range of different visual experiences.
+It's a visual programming language, consisting of composable code blocks that form the elements of a program.
+It is available as a web application online, and implements a visual stage as the program output.
-There is an offline version now which seems to entirely match the basic capabilities of the web version.
+There is also an offline version now which seems to match the basic capabilities of the web version, omitting online only features.

 # Why Should I be interested in Scratch?
+Good question

 ## It's coming a "classroom near you"

-Good Thing @@@@: “This Thing is Happening”" Note also that Scratch at this moment on the way to being taught in the UK in primary and secondary schools - that's years 3-8!.
+Good Thing @@@@: “This Thing is Happening”" Note also that Scratch at this moment on the way to being taught in the UK in primary and secondary schools - that's years 3-8! (around 7 to 12).
 See the announcement here: https://www.gov.uk/government/news/harmful-ict-curriculum-set-to-be-dropped-to-make-way-for-rigorous-computer-science

 ## The Scratch Heritage

 The Scratch environment is inspired by the work of Seymour Papert http://www.papert.org/ epitomised in the book Mindstorms  http://www.goodreads.com/book/show/703532.Mindstorms
-Listing the whole corpus of the whole back story is a massive endeavour for a brief story, so this is going to be left for the interested reader.
+Listing the whole corpus of the whole back story is out of scope, so this is going to be left for the interested reader.

 ## Some Examples

 You can explore for yourself by visiting http://scratch.mit.edu, making use of `Good Point 1: it has a single entry search box`.
 Having found a project of interest, you can dive straight in and take a look using `Good Point 2: Scratch has a "See Inside" button`.
-If you like what you find you can then just fork it using `Good Point 3: Scratch has a "Remix" button`
+If you like what you find you can then simply fork it using `Good Point 3: Scratch has a "Remix" button`
 - that new project is now available for you to modify, debug and run in any way you see fit.

 Now, although it ruins the nice 3-part list rhetorical flourish, let me just mention